 Should I use a real estate agent?

 A real estate agent can help you navigate the Costa Rican real estate market and the language barrier.
-If you choose a CRGAR member, they are assured to be a legal worker and a CRGAR-certified professional with a long-term commitment to the profession and Costa Rica
+If you choose a CRGAR member, they are assured to be a legal worker in Costa Rica, a CRGAR-certified professional, subject to the professional rules of NAR in the united States, and have a long-term commitment to the profession and Costa Rica

 Why invest in Costa Rica rather than any other Central American country?